Rosalind Page : Represented Artist

 Upon her return to Australia, Page undertook a Master of Arts (Theatre and Film Studies) in 1996 at UNSW, researching sound and image relationships in the films of Andrei Tarkovsky and Wim Wenders.
 In 2006, she completed her PhD in Composition with Ross Edwards at the University of Sydney.

-Diverse musical interests have culminated in working with Gamelan Lake of the Silver Bear (USA), Melbourne Theatre Company, New Music Tasmania, Sydney Spring International Festival of New Music, Halcyon, Sydney Youth Orchestra, The Song Company, Sydney Philharmonia, OneExtra, Critical Path, NOISE and Firebird Ensemble (USA), Chronology Arts, Satsuki Odamura, Maya Kanamori, The Marais Project, Saguaro Trio, Australian String Quartet, Mark Knoop, Jane Sheldon, Zubin Kanga and William Barton.
+Diverse musical interests have culminated in working with Gamelan Lake of the Silver Bear (USA), Melbourne Theatre Company, New Music Tasmania, Sydney Spring International Festival of New Music, Halcyon, Sydney Youth Orchestra, The Song Company, Sydney Philharmonia, OneExtra, Critical Path, NOISE and Firebird Ensemble (USA), Chronology Arts, Satsuki Odamura, Maya Kanamori, The Marais Project, Saguaro Trio, Australian String Quartet, Claire Edwardes, Mark Knoop, Jane Sheldon, Zubin Kanga, William Barton, Laura Chislett-Jones, Ensemble Offsping and The NOISE Quartet.

 As composer/sound designer and dramaturg, Rosalind Page has created sonic environments for Mary Sitarenos's world premiere production Red Shoes (2003), for choreographer Dean Walsh's Back From Front (2006), electronic music for Dean's solo unspeakable, with performances in Japan and the multimedia dancework In Repose (2009).